tuanpmt/esp_mqtt/README.md

 - unsubscribe [local|remote] [topic]: unsubscribes from a topic

 Currently the clients republish everything they receive (and they have subscribed) to the other client, thus it can act as something like an MQTT bridge.
 Up to now, the subscriptions are not persistently saved to config, so they have to be entered manually after each reboot - will work on this...

+# NTP Support
+Remote NTP time servers are supported.
+By default the NTP client is disabled - and the is no immediate need for synced time.
+Nowever, it can be enabled by setting the config parameter "ntp_server" to a hostname or IP different from "none" ("1.pool.ntp.org" is a good choice).
+Also you can set the "ntp_timezone" to an offset from GMT.
+The system time will be synced with the NTP server every "ntp_interval" seconds.
+Here it uses NOT the full NTP calculation and clock drift compensation.
+Instead it will just set the local time to the latest received time.

+After NTP sync has been completed successful once, the local time will be published every second under the topic "$SYS/broker/time" in the format "hh:mm:ss".
+You can also query the NTP time with the "time" command from the commandline.